0xd4y/Writeups/index.md

 ![HackTheBox Logo](images/HackTheBox-Logo2.webp#center)

 <a href="https://hackthebox.eu">HackTheBox</a> is intended for pentesters already familiar with cybersecurity.
-It has many fun and instructive challenges that you can learn a lot from.
+It has many fun and instructive challenges that can be learned a lot from.
 It typically involves black-box penetration testing environments.
 I higly encourage you to read my <a href="https://0xd4y.github.io/Writeups/HackTheBox">HackTheBox writeups</a>!

 # TryHackMe